Is Delaware a Good Place to Retire? What You Need to Know

 • Affordable and Tax-Friendly – Overall, the cost of living in Delaware is slightly higher than the national average, but it’s quite affordable relative to other states in the Northeastern U.S. Paired with a tax environment that’s very friendly to retirees, it can be a great option for active adults.

 • Diverse Lifestyles – Despite its slight size, Delaware has plenty of diverse regions that may be attractive to retirees.
-Some may prefer the laid-back coastal towns to the bustling cities, or the warmer climate of the southern region over the cooler northern one.
-This state packs a lot into a small package for active adults who like a change of pace every once in a while.
+Some may prefer the laid-back coastal towns to the bustling cities or the warmer climate of the southern region over the cooler northern one.
+This state packs a lot into a small package for active adults who like a change of pace.

 • World-Class Golfing – Delaware is a popular destination for golfers, due to its high-quality golf courses and moderate year-round weather.
-There are nearly 50 golf courses and a strong golfing community that hosts regular tournaments and events statewide, making Delaware a great place to retire for active adults who like to hit the links.
+There are nearly 50 golf courses and a strong golfing community that hosts regular tournaments and events statewide.

 • Proximity to Metropolitan Cities – Delaware is conveniently located near several major population hubs including Washington D.C., Baltimore, Philadelphia, and New York City.
-This provides the opportunity to live in a less-populated, lower-cost state while still having access to all of the exciting big-city amenities of a metropolitan area.
+This provides the opportunity to live in a less-populated, lower-cost state while still having access to all the exciting big-city amenities, making Delaware a good place to retire.

 Cons

-• Weather Risks – Some active adults may be turned off by the heat and humidity of the summers in Delaware, but there are other weather considerations to take into account before moving here.
-Although they are rare, Delaware does have the potential to experience tropical storms and other severe weather events.
+• Weather Risks – Some active adults are turned off by the heat and humidity of the summers in Delaware.
+Also, although they are rare, Delaware does have the potential to experience tropical storms and other severe weather events.

 • Summer Tourism – Along with the beautiful beaches comes the scores of tourists who flock to the region every summer.
 Millions of people visit Delaware each year, and while this can make for a fun, lively environment for some residents, it can also cause increased traffic and crowding in popular areas.